Unit VII. Presence

 individual.
 These three primordial wisdoms correspond to three characteristic

-conditions of the nature of mind: calm with no thoughts, movement, and
+conditions of the nature of mind: calm with no thoughts, movement, and presence

-state or movement.
+or movement.
 Can you begin to sense where this is going?

 Finally there are three purified dimensions in which these three wisdoms